juanserra/ethanol/README.md

 ethanol
 =======

-Will be a super awesome auth package for fuelPHP
+Will be a super duper awesome auth package for FuelPHP